EngBioNUS/BMSSlib/README.md

 ```

 ## Getting Started
-Please refer to the example files for each of the three gene regulatory systems in Examples folder to get you started.
+Please refer to the example files (Inducible, Constitutive, or logic gate system) in Examples folder to get you started.
 Users are required to specify the input data filename (.csv) and provide few information as requested before running the example file.
 For advance users who wish to append their new models into the model bank, they can refer to the model function (in the form of ordinary differential equations) presented in the particular regulatory system library and modify accordingly.

 ## System Overview
 ![manuscript_figure1](https://user-images.githubusercontent.com/32381993/50499775-58e86a00-0a87-11e9-9993-5ed192d7aec2.png)